 If you found this article, chances are that you have just discovered a new set of colored little flags in your yard, but your not sure why.
 Although we can’t specifically answer your question here, we can help shed some light on a few of the possibilities about what is happening.
+For the quickest answers, call you local Call 811 center by dialing 811 from any land line or cell phone.

 Why are there utility flags in my yard?